Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • vomit;

-• stool disorder (diarrhea);
+• bowel dysfunction (diarrhea);

-• fever, chills, weakness, sweating;
+• increased body temperature, chills, weakness, sweating;

 • an increase in the size of the liver and spleen.